YubaNeupane/GAME450_CMPSC441_Lab_SP2023/README.md

 3. Problems Solved (provide descriptions about the AI components in the format of problems that they solved) ...<Any other sections that you would like to create>
 4. Appendix

+# Game 450 Project

+# 1. **Abstract**

+---

+The Game 450 project is a unique game that utilizes multiple AI technologies to create an immersive gaming experience.
+The game is set in a world that is generated using a noise map, with genetic algorithms used to determine the location of cities to ensure they are not in unsuitable locations.
+The game is fully automated, with AI agents playing the game by themselves to reach their destination city while encountering combat along the way.
+Additionally, the game incorporates journaling to keep track of player progress and decisions made during gameplay.
+This journal will be used to generate a story of the player's journey through the game world, utilizing ChatGpt to create a narrative.
+Finally, a Python library is used to convert the generated story into speech, allowing players to hear their journey read out loud.
+This game is a perfect example of how multiple AI technologies can be combined to create a unique and engaging gaming experience.
+Overall, the Game 450 project is a perfect example of how multiple AI technologies can be combined to create a unique and engaging gaming experience.
+The game's use of genetic algorithms, noise maps, AI agents, and ChatGpt all work together to create a dynamic and engaging world.
+Players who enjoy a challenge and want an immersive gaming experience should definitely check out the Game 450 project.

+# **2. AI Components**

+---

+- Genetic Algorithm for City Placement
+- Reinforcement Learning on AI Agent
+- ChatGPT story generations
+- City Name generation using ChatGPT

+# **3. Problem Solved**

+---

+# **4. Additional Features**

+---

+## 4.1 City Names Generation

+## 4.2 City Placement Using Genetic Algorithm

+## 4.3 Story Generation (Journaling)

+## 4.4.
+Speech Synthesis

+# 5. **Demo**

+---

+# 6. **Appendix**

+---